-Total consolidated revenue for the year, reflecting both fee income and interest income, was £3.4 million (2020: £2.9 million).
-In addition to its fee income of £1.5 million (2020: £1.3 million), the Group generated £1.9 million (2020: £1.6 million) of interest income in respect of loan financing advanced.
+Total consolidated revenue for the year, reflecting both fee income and interest income, was £2.7 million (2021: £3.4 million).
+The fee income element was £0.8 million, down from £1.5 million in 2021 as a result of lower transactional revenue.
+The Group generated £1.9 million (2021: £1.9 million) of interest income in respect of loan financing advanced.

 The Board considers its interest income to be part of the trading activities of the Group and therefore it has been presented as a component of revenue.
 In accordance with IFRS 9, the interest income is recognised over the term of the loan, even if the interest is not physically received until the end of the term, as is the case with the loan notes held by the Group.
-The analysis of revenue and trading by segment is shown in note 3 to the consolidated financial statements.
+The analysis of revenue and trading by segment is shown in note 3 to the Consolidated Financial Statements.